ZDS2026/COMP1110/README.md

 Simulation Mode 1: Single Queue + Flexible Table Allocation
 One common queue for all customers
 First-Come-First-Served (FCFS)
 Any suitable table can be used

-✔ Flexible
-✖ May cause seat waste

 Simulation Mode 2: Size-Based Queues + Dedicated Tables
 Customers are divided into 3 queues: